rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

  * Prefer algorithms from STL and Thrust to raw loops.
  * Prefer libcudf and RMM [owning data structures and views](#libcudf-data-structures) to raw pointers and raw memory allocation.
+ * Prefer dispatching kernels to streams instead of explicit synchronization.

 Documentation is discussed in the [Documentation Guide](DOCUMENTATION.md).